cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.COMMONCONTROLS.4.1v0.1
 Users SHALL be forced to re-authenticate after an established 12-hour GWS login session has expired.

-- _Rationale:_ This is to ensure that a session is not active without needing to reauthenticate for a longer period of time as this creates a higher potential for unauthorized access.
+- _Rationale:_ Allowing sessions to persist indefinitely allows users to bypass 2-Step Verification for future activity on that device.
+Limiting sessions to 12 hours may reduce risk of unauthorized access and prevent users from inadvertently remaining logged in on unattended devices.
 - _Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping